Key Staff

 Adjunct Space Science Researcher, National Center for Earth and Space Science Education

-In his research, Matt has made observations with many telescopes, including Hubble.
-His specialty is planetary nebulae — clouds of gas expanding outward from aging stars.
-You can see one planetary nebula he discovered here.
+As an astrophysicist, Matt’s research includes astronomical observations with many telescopes, including the Hubble Space Telescope.
+His specialty is the study of planetary nebulae – clouds of gas expanding outward from aging stars.
+One planetary nebula that he discovered using Hubble is the Stingray Nebula.

 Degrees: B.A., Physics and Astronomy, Northwestern University; M.S. and Ph.D., Physics and Astronomy, University of Maryland